 - Beale EW, Hoxworth RE, Livingston EH, Trussler AP.
 The role of biologic mesh in abdominal wall reconstruction: a systematic review of the current literature.
 Am J Surg.
 2012 Oct; 204(4):510-517.

 Whether you have a question or would like to set up an abdominal wall reconstruction consultation, Dr. Trussler and his staff are here to help.
-Please fill out our contact form, or call our office at (512) 450-1077 to schedule an appointment.
-Start your journey to not only looking but feeling better today!
+Please fill out our contact form, or call our Austin office at 512-450-1077 to schedule an appointment.
+Start your journey to not only looking, but feeling better today!